coderArunkumar/codegeekArun/README.md

 - 👋 Hi, I’m @codegeekArun
-- 👀 I’m interested in ...Game art and development
+- 👀 I’m interested in ...Software testing
-- 🌱 I’m currently learning ...game art
+- 🌱 I’m currently learning ...manual testing
-- 💞️ I’m looking to collaborate on ...game development
+- 💞️ I’m looking to collaborate on ...software testing
-- 📫 How to reach me ...
+- 📫 How to reach me ...Reacharunkumar.me@gmail.com

 <!---
 codegeekArun/codegeekArun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.